Event System

 Predefined Event Constants

-Pydoll provides a comprehensive set of predefined event constants in the events
+Pydoll provides a comprehensive set of predefined event constants in the protocol

 package, making it easier to reference common events without remembering exact CDP event strings: